HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 5. Safety/index.md

 We’ll also cover **battery safety**, which is especially important for those interested in portable or emergency operations.
 And we’ll walk through best practices for **antenna installation**, including how to avoid the very real danger of nearby power lines.

-Remember, safety isn’t just about following checklists—it’s about developing a mindset that puts well-being first in every part of the hobby.
+Remember, safety isn’t just about following checklists — it’s about developing a mindset that puts well-being first in every part of the hobby.
 By the end of this chapter, you’ll have the knowledge and awareness to create a safe environment for your radio activities, ensuring your ham radio experience is not only fun but also secure.

-So, let’s put on our safety glasses and hard hats (metaphorically speaking) and get started—because nobody wants a shocking surprise!
+So, let’s put on our safety glasses and hard hats (metaphorically speaking) and get started — because nobody wants a shocking surprise!